blakeaw/blakeaw.github.io/index.md

 Want learn more?
 Check out the [About Me](https://blakeaw.github.io/aboutme/) section for a deeper dive into my academic and professional journey.

 Interested in my skills and experience - let's connect!
 I am currently exploring new career opportunities that could leverage my experience in research and skills in scientific computing, and I'd be happy to discuss how I can contribute to your team.
-See the [Contact](https://blakeaw.github.io/contact/) page for ways to get in reach out.
+See the [Contact](https://blakeaw.github.io/contact/) page for ways to get in touch.

 ### Quick Links